 Why You Should Deadhead Your Roses

-There are two methods of deadheading roses, both are perfectly acceptable so use whichever method produces the results you are looking for and ignore those that tell you, you are doing it all wrong.
+When it comes to how to deadhead roses there are two methods you can use, both are perfectly acceptable so use whichever method produces the results you are looking for and ignore those that tell you, you are doing it all wrong.
 Yep, I just gave you permission!

 How To Deadhead Roses